3. Installation and configuration¶

 Python's package manager.

-Install DataLad via pip on MacOSX
+Install DataLad via pip on macOS

 If Git/git-annex are installed already (via brew), DataLad can also be